geoext/geoext3-ws/src/other/popups.md

 # Popups

 In this chapter we want to add short informative popups on the map.
-We will open the popup when the mouse lasts for a certain amount of time at a specific location.
+We will open the popup when the mouse rests for a certain amount of time at a specific location.
 Inside the popup we show the formatted coordinates of the hover-location.
 To do this we will make use of a GeoExt event on the `GeoExt.component.Map` and of the class `GeoExt.component.Popup`.

 ## Exercises